People Make the World Go Round

 "People Make the World Go Round" is a song written by Thom Bell and Linda Creed, originally recorded by The Stylistics and released in 1972 through Avco Records as the final single from their self-titled debut studio album, The Stylistics (1971).
-It reached #25 on the Billboard Hot 100 singles chart, #25 on the Adult Contemporary chart, and #6 on the Soul Singles chart in the United States.
+It reached No. 25 on the Billboard Hot 100 singles chart, No. 25 on the Adult Contemporary chart, and No. 6 on the Soul Singles chart in the United States.